DavidCdeB/Common_Tangent/README.md

 > slope_common_tangent_GPa =  1.91373662419

 We know that the common tangent passes through the `x1` point, and we know its slope.
-Thus, we can use the following equation:
+Thus, we can use Eq.
+(8) in the pdf:

     y - y1 = m * (x -x1) # Eqn.3